xastprl/chspec/README.md

 ``` shell
 cd chspec
 ```
-Note: If you have not executed the init script for heasoft in your environment, it needs to be done (usually by executing `heainit` if that alias is set).
+**Note**: If you have not executed the init script for heasoft in your environment, it needs to be done (usually by executing `heainit` if that alias is set).

 - To install chspec package, run the `install.sh` script: